 After hours call routing

-Keep customer experience after hours.
+Keep the customer experience going after closing time.

 For example, during working hours, the MightyCall virtual phone system forwards incoming calls to the office.
 After hours, calls go directly to the home number.